ansible-collections/netapp.storagegrid/README.md

   - na_sg_grid_regions - correct documentation section in the module for better understanding.
   - na_sg_grid_info - Fix issue where the module incorrectly reported tasks as changed.
   - na_sg_org_info - Fix issue where the module incorrectly reported tasks as changed.
+  - na_sg_grid_alert_receiver - correct example section in the module for better understanding.

 ## 21.15.0